 On issuance, the Company bifurcated the flow-through shares into i) a flow-through share premium of \$173,639 that investors paid for the flow-through feature, which is recognized as a liability and; ii) share capital of \$512,361.
 To December 31, 2019, the Company had not expended any eligible exploration expenditures.
-To March 31, 2020, the Company has expended \$60,851 in eligible exploration expenditures and, accordingly, the flow-through liability was reduced to \$158,236.
+The Company expended the remaining eligible exploration expenditures during the period ended September 30, 2020 and, accordingly, the flow-through liability was reduced to \$Nil.